outsinre/outsinre.github.com/_posts/2014-11-17-excel-vba-userinterfaceonly.md

 >Run-time error '1004': Application-defined or object-defined error

+# Goal

+Only allow VBA codes to modify or update the worksheets contents.
+No user input is allowed any more.

 # Unprotect & Protect
 One option is to unprotect the worksheet, run the code / macro, and then protect it again, as shown below: